Viet Tri Phu Tho, Vietnam Travel Guide

 Viet Tri and its province offer options for relaxation and renewal among your travels.

-Located in Thanh Thuy District, Phu Tho (about 40km southwest of Viet Tri), these natural mineral hot baths offer therapeutic qualities.
+Located in Thanh Thuy District, Phu Tho (about 40km to the southwest of Viet Tri), these environmental mineral hot baths offer therapeutic qualities.

-The Thanh Thuy area also features mud baths and dedicated wellness resorts, ideal for a relaxing day trip or overnight stay.
+The Thanh Thuy area additionally has baths in mud and devoted wellness resorts, ideal for a calming day trip or overnight stay.

 No specific tourist-focused yoga or meditation retreats are widely known in Viet Tri.
 Local yoga studios serve residents.